laggyDev/Bookstore-Management-System/README.md

 You need to have pandas 1.2.4 installed on your system to run this application. pandas can be installed from https://pandas.pydata.org/

+### Important!!
+Configure your IDE to use the interpreter from the environment **where pandas is installed**.
+This is usually done in the settings or configuration section of the IDE.

 ### Simple Execution
 download "best-selling-books.csv" and main.py file
 execute the script and follow the prompt: